HL7/fhir-mdi-ig/input/pagecontent/best_practices.md

 * MIME-type for FHIR resources is application/fhir+xml or application/fhir+json.
 This must be specified for Content-Type in the HTTP header.
 * application/x-www-form-urlencoded can be used for POST search requests if HTTP Form is used.

-The CapabilityStatement resources defined in this MDI FHIR IG are of kind=requirements, so represent recommended capabilities of systems involved in MDI data exhange.
+The CapabilityStatement resources defined in this MDI FHIR IG are of kind=requirements, so represent recommended capabilities of systems involved in MDI data exchange.
 They specify the bare minimum interactions and operations for a limited group of MDI resources.
 * [CapabilityStatement - MDI CMS Server](http://hl7.org/fhir/us/mdi/CapabilityStatement/CapabilityStatement-mdi-cms-server)
 * [CapabilityStatement - Electronic Death Reporting System (EDRS) Server](http://hl7.org/fhir/us/mdi/CapabilityStatement/CapabilityStatement-edrs-server)
 * [CapabilityStatement - Forensic Toxicology Laboratory Server](http://hl7.org/fhir/us/mdi/CapabilityStatement/CapabilityStatement-forensic-toxicology-laboratory-server)